 About the Evaluation Center

 Welcome to the Evaluation Center at the University of Kentucky College of Education.
 The Evaluation Center operates as an independent evaluation resource for the college, university, and state.
-Despite its independent status, the Evaluation Center benefits from being able to consult with the experts in the College of Education regarding quantitative, qualitative, and mixed-methodologies.
+Despite its independent status, the Evaluation Center draws on the expertise of faculty in the College of Education regarding quantitative, qualitative, and mixed-methodologies.

 The Evaluation Center’s mission is to provide collaborative mixed-methods evaluation services which gather solid data, improve data utilization, increase knowledge, enhance decision-making, and strengthen policy development for education and human service organizations.

 The Evaluation Center incorporates a multi-disciplinary advisory panel to guide its practices.
 The Center follows the International Rainbow Framework and techniques for evaluation plan development and implementation, as well as the American Evaluation Associations’ ethical guidelines for evaluation services, which include systematic inquiry, competence, integrity, honesty, respect for people, and responsibility for general and public welfare.

 Since the Fall 2014, the Evaluation Center has consulted, designed proposals, and provided hands-on evaluation services for over 40 projects spanning a variety of education and human service organizations.
 All 120 Kentucky counties were reached by at least one of the Center’s evaluation projects, with many counties impacted by several projects either directly or indirectly.